JenkinHe/auth-system/README.md

 - [X] Basic node_modeule , git ignore

 ## 2. Database & Models
+- [X] Postgres in docker and pgadmin in docker
 - [ ] User table
 - [ ] Session or RefreshToken table
 - [ ] Indexes on email and refresh tokens